 - There is a problem of poor-quality small instruments for children.
 Cheap instruments are cheap for a reason: low quality parts and materials, and poor quality control.
 As a result cheap guitars may be difficult to play, difficult to tune, and difficult to keep in tune.
 And these issues usually get worse when we consider 3/4 or 1/2 size instruments for kids.
 Some of those issues can be rectified by a luthier or guitar technician (like me) but that adds extra cost (50 – 60€ per hour), often comparable to the price of the instrument, when simply spending 50% more could have avoided some of the issues in the first place.

 - Yes, there are a thousand 7-year-olds on YouTube that play amazingly well.
 But YouTube has 1.5 Billion logged-in monthly users, so those children are very rare exceptions.
 The very definition of the word “exception” says your child will almost certainly not be one of them.
 And that’s totally OK!
-In the last 5 years I have only seen two children younger than 10 who were ready for real guitar lessons, and even they generally preferred “twinkle little star” on one string and making lot of banging and noise rather than ethri favourtie Cold Play song.
+In the last 5 years I have only seen two children younger than 10 who were ready for real guitar lessons, and even they generally preferred “twinkle little star” on one string and/or making lot of banging and noise rather than their favourtie pop or rock song.
 And that’s OK too.

 Many thanks to my dear friend, and songwriter extraordinaire, Charlie Seymour for very useful comments.
 And, as is the case for many of my posts, thanks to my fantastic wife for her proof reading.